Are Eggs Vegetarian? – Overview

 The Vegg Vegan Egg Yolk is nutritious, delectable, and tastes exactly like real eggs.

 If you are looking for an egg substitute to use in baking cakes and sweet delights, try this neat egg mix!
 Combine with water to create an excellent binding for your creations.

-If there is any question in the world of dieting and food preferences that does not get a straight answer is whether an egg is vegetarian.
+If there is any question in the world of dieting and food preferences that do not get a straight answer is whether an egg is vegetarian.

 Some vegans stay away from the versatile and highly beneficial protein source because they believe it is an animal product.

 Others consume the eggs because they believe the chicken laying them do not go through any animal cruelty.

 Whatever the case, if your beliefs do not allow you to eat eggs, you can use many other substitutes in your recipes.